amidaware/trmm-docs/docs/mesh_integration.md

 ## OMG MeshCentral isn't maintained anymore!

- The features of MeshCentral that TRMM uses are only the 3 items above, and these features have been in prod for years.
-Nothing really has changed, if it becomes necessary to fix something that breaks or packages need updating we are prepared to begin maintaining our own fork.
+MeshCentral is still [actively being maintained](https://meshcentral2.blogspot.com/2023/10/meshcentral-windows-arm64-nodejs-v11.html), the lead devs had jobs in which they were paid by a corporation to develop MeshCentral, they now have got other jobs which means they are supporting and developing MeshCentral in their free time (like alot of other projects) this means development is slower but not that it isn't maintained anymore.
+If this changes or it becomes necessary to fix something that breaks or packages needing updated we are prepared to begin maintaining our own fork.
+The features of MeshCentral that TRMM uses are only the 3 items above and are extremely mature.

 ## How does it work?